TeresaAye/DAND-ML-Final-Project/README.md

 Run the poi_id.py python program which will call the other programs and load the data.

+Read the pdf "...Final_Project..." for my documentation of my project.

-The pdf document is the review by Udacity team.
+The "...Review..." pdf document is the review by Udacity team.

 This was my first Machine Learning project.